-In therapy, we will talk about the feelings surfacing and I will support you to work through the areas where you may feel “stuck” in grief.
+In bereavement counseling, we will talk about the feelings surfacing and I will support you to work through the areas where you may feel “stuck” in grief.
 We will also cover the 5 stages of grief and I will teach you how to use these stages to grieve constructively.

-Therapy for the 5 Stages of Grief (acronym DABDA)…
+Therapy for the 5 Stages of Grief (the acronym is DABDA)…

 - DENIAL.
 You will probably respond to the loss with shock and numbness.
 This is normal.
 The denial protects you from being overwhelmed and may last for weeks.